Pure Land Buddhism: China

-Sutras
+Pure Land Sutras

 The Mahayana Sutras which teach Pure Land methods were brought from the Gandhāra region to China as early as 147 CE, when the Indo-Kushan monk Lokakṣema began translating the first Buddhist sūtras into Chinese.
-They include the Akṣobhya-vyūha (centered on Abhirati, the buddha-field of the Buddha Akṣohhya) and the Pratyutpanna Samādhi Sūtra (which discusses the buddhafield of Amitabha).
+They include the Akṣobhya-vyūha (on the buddhafield of Buddha Akṣohhya) and the Pratyutpanna Samādhi Sūtra (which discusses the buddhafield of Amitabha).
 The earliest of these translations show evidence of having been translated from the Gāndhārī language, a Prakrit.
 There are also images of Amitābha with the bodhisattvas Avalokiteśvara and Mahāsthāmaprāpta which were made in Gandhāra during the Kushan era.

 One of the earliest Chinese followers of Amitabha was Zhi Dun (314–366), a Neo-Daoist scholar turned Buddhist monk.
 One of his eulogies expresses his faith in Amitabha Buddha and the Pure Land.

 Somewhat later, the Kuchan master Kumārajīva (344–413 CE) translated the Smaller Sukhāvatī-vyūha (T 366) and other Chinese translators also rendered the Longer Sukhāvatīvyūha Sūtra into Chinese, the most popular being Buddhabhadra's c.
 359–429 CE.
 Over time, the three principal sūtras for the Chinese Pure Land tradition became the Longer The Amitāyus Sutra, Amitāyus Contemplation Sūtra and the Shorter Amitābha Sūtra.

 Regarding the Amitayurdhyana Sutra (Guan-wuliangshou-jing, Sutra on the Visualization of [the Buddha] Immeasurable Life), modern scholars now consider it to be a Chinese composition.
 No Sanskrit original has been discovered, no Tibetan translations exists and the text also shows Chinese influences, including references to earlier translations of Chinese Pure Land texts.
 Modern scholars generally accept that the text describes a meditation which was practiced in Central Asia, but with Chinese additions.

-These three Pure land sutras (the Long and Short Sukhāvatī-vyūhas and the Contemplation Sutra) are seen as the main "three pure land sutras" in East Asian Pure Land Buddhism and they are the main sutra sources for Pure Land doctrine in East Asia.
-In Chinese Pure Land Buddhism, these three are combined with two more sutra chapters and a reinterpreted South Asian treatise to form a canon of six foundational Pure Land texts.
+These sutras (the Long and Short Sukhāvatīvyūhas and the Contemplation Sutra) are seen as the three main "pure land sutras" in East Asian Buddhism and they are the main sutra sources for Pure Land doctrine.
+Pure Land Patriarch Daochuo was one of the first figures to discuss a set of "Sutras advocating rebirth in the Pure Land" in chapter 8 of his Anleji.
+Daochuo lists the main Pure Land Sutras as well as The Sutra of Rebirth in the Ten Directions According to Vows (十方随願往生経) and the Ten Ways of Rebirth Sutra (佛說十往生阿彌陀佛國經 X0014).
+Similarly, Patriarch Shandao's Gate of Contemplative Recollection cites "six sutras of birth in the Pure Land," which consist of the three Pure Land Sutras as well as: the Pratyutpanna Samādhi Sūtra, The Sutra on the Samādhi of Liberation through Purification (淨度三昧經) and the Ten Ways of Rebirth Sutra.

+In contemporary Chinese Pure Land, the three Pure land sutras are combined with two more sutra chapters, and a treatise to form a canon of six foundational Pure Land texts.
 The other three sources are: